PrincetonUniversity/jobstats/docs/index.md

 # What is Jobstats?

 Jobstats is a free and open-source job monitoring platform designed for CPU and GPU clusters that use the Slurm workload manager.
 It was released in 2023 under the GNU GPL v2 license.
+Visit the [Jobstats GitHub repository](https://github.com/PrincetonUniversity/jobstats).

 ## What are the main benefits of Jobstats over other platforms?